Build on your laptop

 You will need suitable python and fortran environments.
-There is detailed help for OSX users and Linux users.
+There is detailed help for

 Source code